Kamran-Afzali/Kamran-Afzali.github.io/_posts/Responsible_AI.md

 Established bias testing methodologies to help determine the validity of tests for AI systems Stability standards for active machine learning models to make sure AI programming works as intended

+### Chat gpt
+Fairness: AI systems should be designed and implemented to be fair to all individuals and groups, regardless of their race, gender, religion, or any other characteristic.

+Accountability: Those who design, develop, and deploy AI systems should be accountable for their actions and any negative consequences that may result from the use of the technology.

+Transparency: AI systems should be transparent, meaning that their decisions and reasoning should be understandable and easily explainable to users and stakeholders.

+Privacy: The use of AI should respect individuals' privacy and personal data.
+Data collection and processing should be done in a responsible and transparent manner.

+Safety: AI systems should be designed and implemented with safety in mind, ensuring that they do not pose a risk to individuals or society as a whole.

+Robustness: AI systems should be designed and implemented to be resilient to errors, biases, and adversarial attacks.

+Human control: Humans should remain in control of AI systems, meaning that decisions made by the technology should be subject to human oversight and intervention.

+These are just a few principles of responsible AI.
+As AI technology continues to evolve, it's important that we continue to develop and refine principles that ensure its responsible use.

 ### References

 https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/responsible-use-ai.html